 The above builds above are reliable, surefire starters for a variety of content.
-They are comfortably my top four recommendations because of their low entry requirements, proven success, and straightforward leveling.
+They are comfortably my top three recommendations because of their low entry requirements, proven success, and straightforward leveling.
 There are more potential league starters than one could possibly fit into a single guide, but there are a few other builds I’d like to mention.
 These builds are strong starters but have various barriers that make them harder to recommend to new players.

-Hopefully now you've got a solid idea for your Sentinel league start build!
+Hopefully now you've got a solid idea for your Kalandra league start build!
 All of these build concepts can serve as a powerful base for characters that are strong early and scale well into harder content.
 If you haven't yet figured out your endgame plans, check out our guide to the new Atlas passive tree for some ideas.
 For new players in need of some leveling help, we've got guides to Path Of Exile skill point locations, Trials of Ascendancy, and helpful vendor recipes for the campaign.